AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

   X := Function_That_Raises_Exception (Y) + Z;

-In synthetic :option:`=report` outputs, unexecuted source statements are listed as Statement Coverage violations in the report section dedicated to these.
+In synthetic :cmd-option:`=report` outputs, unexecuted source statements are listed as Statement Coverage violations in the report section dedicated to these.